Skip to Content Skip to Footer

 Requirements & Expectations

-The Summer Bridge program is designed to support incoming freshman students and help them transition from high school to college.
+The Bridge Program is designed to support incoming freshman students and help them transition from high school to college.
 This support is provided through small class sizes, campus resources and faculty and staff academic support.
 Here is a checklist of requirements and expectations for the program:

 Requirements